HEnquist/camilladsp/README.md

 ```
 This starts the processing defined in the specified config file.
 The config is first parsed and checked for errors.
 This first checks that the YAML syntax is correct, and then checks that the configuration is complete and valid.
 When an error is found it displays an error message describing the problem.

+The configuratin can be reloaded without restarting by sending a SIGHUP to the camilladsp process.
+This will reload the config and if possible apply the new settings without interrupting the processing.
+Note that for this to update the coefficients for a FIR filter, the filename of the coefficents file needs to change.

 ## Usage example: crossover for 2-way speakers
 A crossover must filter all sound being played on the system.
 This is possible with both PulseAudio and Alsa by setting up a loopback device (Alsa) or null sink (Pulse) and setting this device as the default output device.
 CamillaDSP is then configured to capture from the output of this device and play the processed audio on the real sound card.